viciousstar/BitcointalkSpider/README.md

 1. install scrapy (refer to http://doc.scrapy.org/en/latest/intro/install.html)
 2. install mongodb and pymongo
+3. run mongod
-3. download it, switch to its folder in the terminal, and execute "scrapy crawl btspider"
+4. download it, switch to its folder in the terminal, and execute 'scrapy crawl btthreadspider -s JOBDIR=requestThreadData' or 'scrapy crawl btthreadspider -s JOBDIR=requestThreadData' or 'python start.py'

 FoOTOo Lab 2014-2015